 Peru is home to 80% of the world’s Alpaca population.
-Their luxurious fibre is exported internationally, and the textile industry is one of Peru’s largest sectors.
+Their luxurious fiber is exported internationally, and the textile industry is one of Peru’s largest sectors.
 There’s no better place to get your hands on quality products than here in Peru, and your spending also benefits Andean communities who herd Alpaca for a living.
-Before splashing your cash, it’s a good idea to get your head around the different fibres, so you know which to go for.
+Before splashing your cash, it’s a good idea to get your head around the different fibers, so you know which to go for.

 Related: Kuelap’s New Cable Cars